Table of Contents

 Nvidia Titan RTX

 In fact, the Titan RTX is the fastest graphics card out there right now, yes, it’s even faster than the RTX 2080 Ti.
 The only true con of this GPU is its extraordinarily high price and slight bottlenecking issues.
-But, if money is not a problem and you’re looking for the best of the best, then look no further than the Titan RTX.
+But, if money is not a problem, then look no further than the Titan RTX.

 That said, this GPU is an absolute beast in every sense of the word, it goes far beyond the capabilities of most modern GPU’s.
 Its 4608 CUDA cores, 26 GB of high bandwidth HBM2 memory, 72 RT (Ray Tracing) cores, and 576 Tensor cores makes it a truly majestic GPU.
 It also supports DLSS (Deep Learning Super-Sampling) which greatly helps in improving the graphical performance of your games.